Mrdwan/lc-php-basics/README.md

-# Laracasts - PHP for beginners course
+# A simple framework for PHP

+following a course on Laracasts
 [a first course on Laracasts](https://laracasts.com/series/php-for-beginners-2023-edition)